-preceding two quarters.

-- Participation in the Meeting of JGB Market Special Participants: The Special Participants can take part in the meeting in order to exchange opinions with the MOF on JGB management policies. - Participation in Auctions for Buy-backs: The Special Participants can take part in Auctions for Buy-backs.

-• Participation in Non-Price Competitive Auctions I & II:
+- Entitlement to participate in the Meeting of JGB Market Special Participants:

+The Special Participants may participate in the Meeting of JGB Market Special Participants to exchange opinions with the MOF. - Entitlement to participate in Non-Price Competitive Auctions I & II:
-- Separation and integration of STRIPS Bonds: The Special Participants can apply for the separation and integration of STRIPS. - The Special Participants can take part in Non-Price Competitive Auction I held concurrently with a normal competitive auction and in Non-Price Competitive Auction II held after a normal competitive auction.
-These auctions enable Special Participants to obtain JGBs at the weighted average accepted price at a competitive auction (or at the issuance price at a Dutch-style auction) up to a purchasing limit preset for each Participant on the basis of the amount of past successful bids (Non-Price Competitive Auction I) and past bids as a whole (Non-Price Competitive Auction II). - Participation in Liquidity Enhancement Auctions:

-The Special Participants can take part in Liquidity Enhancement Auctions that are designed to maintain and improve liquidity on the JGB market.
+The Special Participants may participate in Non-Price Competitive Auction I held concurrently with a normal competitive auction and in Non-Price Competitive Auction II held after a normal competitive auction.
+These auctions enable Special Participants to obtain JGBs at the weighted average accepted price in a competitive auction (or at the issuance price in a Dutch-style auction) up to the maximum amount preset for each Special Participant on the basis of the amount of past successful bids (Non-Price Competitive Auction I) and past bids as a whole (Non-Price Competitive Auction II). - Entitlement to participate in Liquidity Enhancement Auctions: The Special Participants may participate in Liquidity Enhancement Auctions that are designed to maintain and enhance the liquidity of the JGB market. - Entitlement to participate in Auctions for Buy-backs: The Special Participants may participate in Auctions for Buy-backs. - Entitlement to apply for separating and integrating STRIPS Bonds: